 What kind of food is available at the food pantry?

-We usually have a variety of food and work hard to have fresh produce and meat available each week.
+We usually have a variety of food and try to ensure we have fresh produce and meat available each week.

 How much food am I allowed to have from the food pantry?

-We let you pick up what you feel you need.
-With popular items, we may choose to limit the amount you are able to take to make sure each family has a chance to get some.
+We let you select what you think you need.
+For popular items, we may limit the amount each family takes to make sure there is enough for all.

-Do I get more food if I have a family?
+Do I get more food if I have a larger family?

-We find most families do not take enough food so we encourage families to take more
+We find most families do not take enough food.
+We encourage you to take what you need.

 How frequently can I come to the food pantry?

-We do not restrict the number of times you come.
-We do take your name for our statistics and HACAP's statistics.
+We do not restrict the number of visits to the food pantry.
+We take your name for our statistics and HACAP's records.

-Do I need to bring anything to be eligible for food pantry?
+What do I need to bring to prove my eligibility for the food pantry?

-No, there are no requirements.
-We encourage you to bring reusable bags to decrease the number of plastic bags given out.
+There are no requirements to use the IC Compassion Food Pantry.
+We encourage you to bring reusable bags to decrease the use of plastic bags.